HarouneHdd/faq-accordion-card/README.md

 ### What I learned

-I'm understanding more when to use each layout property.
+I'm understanding more when it comes to using display and position properties.

 ### Continued development

-I'm looking for working more with javascript, and animating elements.
+I want to work more with javascript.
+And I'm interested in animating elements.

 ## Author